 - Broadway is shut down at the moment, but you can travel there virtually.
 Check out these 15 productions you can stream from home.
 There are many national parks that are offering virtual tours of their grounds, which might help you plan for a future vacation when this is all over.

 - Social distancing doesn’t mean you have to be sedentary.
 This is a great opportunity to check out what your local yoga studio is offering.
 Here in Sedalia, The Breathing Room has begun streaming their classes online.
 Another option is Cosmic Kids Yoga.
 They offer kid-friendly yoga classes that stream on YouTube.
 You can get two weeks free to see if it’s something you and your kids would enjoy whether they are homeschooled or not!

 - We’re missing basketball as much as everyone else, so what better way to fill that hole in your heart than to get outside in the driveway and shoot some hoops with your family?
 Challenge mom or dad to a game of HORSE and see who comes out on top!

-Take a 20 minute walk around your neighborhood and make sure you get your heart rate up.
-Remember, this is physical education, so no lollygagging about.
+- Take a 20-minute walk around your neighborhood and make sure you get your heart rate up.
+Remember, this is physical education for your homeschooling, so no lollygagging about.

 - Anyone else miss Home Ec class from when we were kids?
 Teach your kids a valuable life skill and show them around the kitchen!
 Budget food blogger Erin Chase is streaming classes live on her YouTube page each day at noon, and then they’re available anytime after that to view.